-The College is a significant employer in North and South Tyneside with 546 full time and part time employees.
+The College is a significant employer in North and South Tyneside with 514 full time and part time employees.
 Many of our staff live in the local and surrounding area and bring a real positive contribution to local prosperity and the local economy.
 Being at the edge of the town centre, both students and staff are encouraged to buy local and so contribute to an increasing prosperity for local businesses and the Borough Councils of North and South Tyneside.
 Our procurement approach for goods and services is based on quality and best value for money whilst also taking account of our social responsibility which include procuring goods and services from local suppliers.

-The gross annual budget of the College is in the order of £39m and the financial health of the College is good rated as 'requires improvement'.
+The gross annual budget of the College is in the order of £41m and the financial health of the College is rated as 'requires improvement'.

 The College places great emphasis on long-term commitment to the professional development and welfare of all of its staff.
 Members of staff are supported on a wide range of in-house and external programmes up to and beyond degree level.
 There are innovative internal programmes for all groups of staff and three days are set aside each year for whole College staff development activities.
-The College's internal organisation is based upon seven teaching departments and an increasing vocational provision for 14-16 year olds, a comprehensive Student Services function, and a range of strong business support functions.
+The College's internal organisation is based upon six teaching departments and an increasing vocational provision for 14-16 year olds, a comprehensive Student Services function, and a range of strong business support functions.

 Effective internal communications are a high priority.
 There is a comprehensive framework of active committees with broad staff representation.
 We have an active equality and diversity committee which is well represented.
 Every employee and learner in our college community has a responsibility for making the college an inclusive environment where all members feel welcome and are able to be themselves, where opportunities are available to all, diversity is valued and everyone has the opportunity to reach their full potential.
 Our work to embed equality, diversity and inclusion is anchored in the duties as applied to the protected characteristics set out in the Equality Act 2010.
-The HIVE employee engagement tool has been implemented which helps to gather employee feedback which supports change and ensures we are able to make data driven decisions.
+The College has just introduced an early finish (Friday 2.30pm) allowing staff to condense their working hours over 4 1⁄2 days to support their work life balance.
+Additional 2 days leave has been given to all staff over the Christmas period.
 All staff receive a Well-Being Day each year and have access to the Employee Assistance Programme (EAP).
+The College had reduced the working hours of Business Support staff to 35 hours from 37 hours (pro rata) without reducing salary to enhance pay conditions.